unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 This metadata includes the position where the ADF was created (in Earth Centered, Earth Fixed co-ordinates), and the Filename of the ADF.
 Please note that it is not possible to set the timestamp of the ADF- this is created automatically when the ADF is first recorded, and attempts to re-set this information will fail.

 #### Inputs:
-- Target [Tango Area Learning Component Reference]: The Unreal Engine / Tango Area Learning interface object.
+- Target [[Tango Area Learning Component](#tango-area-learning-component) Reference]: The Unreal Engine / Tango Area Learning interface object.
-- Area Description [FTangoAreaDescription]: The ADF to modify the metadata of.
+- Area Description [[FTangoAreaDescription](#tango-area-description)]: The ADF to modify the metadata of. @todo check data type
 - New Metadata [FTangoAreaDescription Structure]: The struct containing the metatata to apply to the specified ADF.

 #### Outputs: